 Sight-reading exams: One of the areas central to the choral curriculum is to be able to sight-read music without having rehearsed it.
 Periodically, students will be tested on material they have never sung or seen before.
 Students will be assessed according to the accuracy of the pitches and corresponding solfege syllables (do, re, mi, etc.), intonation, and rhythmic accuracy.
 These tests will be given individually during a scheduled voice lesson.

 Written tests/quizzes: Tests and quizzes are based on material that is covered during daily rehearsals.
 Material includes choral techniques, ear training, music theory, musical terms, music history and vocal fundamentals.

 Performances: Performances through the school year are REQUIRED events of all students.
 Please see calendar above for REQUIRED performances.
 Because choir is a performance-based class, it is nearly impossible to make up the experience of a performance.
 Performance grades include: being on time to the performance (at call time), staying for the duration of the concert, proper off- stage behavior (being quiet and respectful), wearing proper attire with choir uniform, and putting it away correctly.

 - EXcused absence for a performance: If you have a conflict for a legitimate reason (determined by Ms. Stewart) with a performance, to get it cleared, you music notify Ms. Stewart AT LEAST 3 WEEKS ahead of time.
 Students that miss a performance last minute because of illness or emergency are required to bring a note the next time they are in school from a parent/guardian describing the reason for the absence.
-Absence from illness or excused absences may require but are not limited to the following make-up assignments: a concert-make up involving signing concert music from memory during a lesson, as well as a reflection on what was learned from each choral pieces rehearsed, and paper based on a particualr choral-based topic.
+Absence from illness or excused absences may require but are not limited to the following make-up assignments: a concert-make up involving signing concert music from memory during a lesson, a reflection on what was learned from each choral pieces rehearsed, and paper based on a particualr choral-based topic.
 Grades will be given based on the individual's’ performance and work/effort.
 It is the student’s responsibility to request the assignment and schedule a make-up lesson.
 Ms. Stewart WILL NOT approch you about the make-up assignment.
 You have 7 DAYS after the concert date to complete the make-up to earn back partial credit.